Universal computational super-resolution framework for imaging of quantum dots: Introduction

 Some of the above-listed issues can be partially solved by the current optical super-resolution methods.
 However, these require a significant prior knowledge of the imaging system and extensive calibration~\cite{Deschout2014, DECODE2021, Copeland2024}.
 These constraints present major challenges, particularly in environments with high emitter densities, varying optical conditions, and low signal-to-noise ratios.
-Deep-learning-based approaches have also been used to improve resolution in various emitter systems~\cite{DeepSTORM2018, DeepSTORM3D2020, DECODE2021, McDonald2019, Impertro2023}.
+Deep-learning-based approaches have also been used to improve resolution in various emitter systems~\cite{DeepSTORM2018, DeepSTORM3D2020, DECODE2021, McDonald2019, Impertro2023}, as well as in broader super-resolution imaging modalities~\cite{Zhang2018, Ouyang2018, Kim2019, Kim2022, Midtvedt2022, Kudyshev2023, Chen2023, Chen2023_2, Zhang2025_1, Zhang2025_2}.
 However, most of these methods require retraining for each specific optical setup, which makes them labor-intensive and system-dependent.

-Here, we propose a universal approach to quantum dot super-resolution.
+Here, we propose a universal approach to quantum dot computational super-resolution.
 It also works for dense samples and requires only a single camera image, eliminating the need for spectral distinguishability or stochastic blinking.
 By using a deep learning model that has been trained on a wide variety of numerically simulated imaging conditions, we can eliminate the need for calibration datasets and the requirements to have explicit knowledge of the optical system parameters.
 This approach enables us to reconstruct the super-resolved images of quantum dots directly from resolution-limited intensity data in a single shot, thereby improving imaging accuracy while significantly reducing experimental and computational complexity.
 The ability to adapt to diverse imaging conditions without retraining makes this method particularly suitable for real-time applications in nanophotonics, quantum optics, and materials science.
-We demonstrate the performance of this universal super-resolution imaging method using various semiconductor quantum dot samples.
+We demonstrate the performance of this universal computational super-resolution imaging method using various semiconductor quantum dot samples.
 Reconstructions are performed without any prior information on the sample and imaging system.
 These results pave the way for improved nanoscale characterization and advanced quantum devices development, particularly those containing several tightly packed quantum dots in complex spatial configurations~\cite{Koshnegar2017}.